Phalcode/gamevault-docs/docs/server-docs/setup.md

 sidebar_position: 1
 ---

-# Setting up a Crackpipe Server
+# Setting up a GameVault Server

-Setting up a Crackpipe server can be done in a few simple steps.
+Setting up a GameVault server can be done in a few simple steps.
 Before starting, there are some prerequisites you need to have in place.

-There are many ways to deploy a Crackpipe Server.
+There are many ways to deploy a GameVault Server.
 You can choose one from below.

 ## Method 1: Docker Setup

 ### 1. Install Docker and Docker Compose

-Docker and Docker Compose are recommended to set up the Crackpipe server.
+Docker and Docker Compose are recommended to set up the GameVault server.
 If you do not have Docker and Docker Compose installed on your system, follow these steps to install them:

 - **Docker**: You can download Docker from the official [Docker website](https://www.docker.com/get-started).
 - **Docker Compose**: Docker Compose is already included in the Docker Desktop installation for Windows and macOS users.
 If you are using Linux, follow the instructions on the [Docker Compose installation page](https://docs.docker.com/compose/install/).